What is RITJ?

 How long should my entry mix be?Please make it 20-40 mins long.

-How can I upload the mix online?There is no official upload section, all you need to do is provide me with a link to your mix, either through an online service like below, or if you know how, host it yourself.
+How can I upload the mix online?There is no official upload section, all you need to do is provide me with a link to your mix, either through dropbox, or if you know how, you're welcome to host it yourself.

 If you do not have the mix ready when you enter, that is fine.
-Just enter, and you will be sent instructions how to link the mix to me when.
+Just enter, and you will be sent instructions how to link the mix to us.

 Once the mix is uploaded somewhere and you have entered, you can go here to submit the mix link.